naffnuff/CppGuidelines/CppGuidelines.md

 Use only int of the built-in integer types.
 * *Reason:* The built-in integer types are not standardized.
 If there is need for a certain size, use the definitions from `stdint.h`, such as `int64_t`.

 Avoid unsigned unless that is the required behavior (bitfields and modulo overflow).
-In particular, do not use unsigned to assert that a variable is non-negative.
+Especially, do not use unsigned to assert that a variable is non-negative.
 * *Reason:* Underflow of unsigned integers will easily confuse and cause errors.

 Prefer iterators and range-based for loops to indexing and size comparisons.